PotHix/pothix.github.com/content/post/2019-year-in-review.md

 **I spent 81 hours of my year in meetings**.
 Most of them were weekly sync meetings with my remote team and also a monthly 1-on-1 with the head of my team.
 I consider all of those meetings productive.
-There was **not a single meeting last year where I found myself wasting my time**, so this 81 hours are actually fine.
+There was **not a single meeting last year where I found myself wasting my time**, so these 81 hours are actually fine.

 The most interesting part for me is the Shallow x Deep work ratio. **I have almost 3 times less time Deep working than Shallow working**, which is not that good.
 This is totally something I have to improve in 2020.

-To give a bit more of context, **I consider Deep work any work I can do without distraction**.
+To give a bit more context, **I consider Deep work any work I can do without distraction**.
 Shallow work is the work I do while I have other tabs opened on my browser or while I'm doing something else on the side.